mozilla/fxa/features/FxA-80-eye-password-experiment/README.md

 * When the user clicks the control and the password is masked, the password becomes unmasked.
 * When the user clicks the control and the password is unmasked, the password becomes masked.

-## Press & Hold Down
+## Match 4 - Toggle Eyeball vs. Press & Hold Down Eyeball

-Possibly more familiar to Windows users, we can only show the password when the user presses and holds down on the icon (deprecated eye in animation for position only)
+We believe that only showing the password on press à la Windows will achieve greater security without sacrificing performance.
+We will know this is true when the Task Success metrics below are the same or better as with Toggle.
+Deprecated eye in animation for position only.

 <img alt="Press and Hold Down" src="eye-password-press.gif" width="525">